 Welcome to My Stock Market Basics!
 It took me more than a decade of losing the stock market game to realize that investing isn’t about picking stocks or getting rich quick.

 I was the typical investor in my early 20s.
 I started investing in the stock market while serving in the Marine Corps, spending hours every week listening to stock market news and stock tips.
-I traded in and out of stock picks and ended up under-performing the return on the market by a wide margin.
+I traded in and out of my stock picks and ended up under-performing the return on the market by a wide margin.

 It seems I’m not alone in losing the stock market game due to bad investing decisions and relying on analysis from investing ‘experts’ on TV.
 The average investor earned an annual return of just 2.6% on a stock and bond portfolio over the ten years through 2013.
 That’s compared to returns of over 7% on stocks and nearly 5% on bonds.